-California, solar production forecast is the most important feature for predicting the carbon intensity.
-In contrast, wind forecast plays a bigger role in predicting the carbon intensity in Texas.
-Our feature importance analysis provides guidance on which source forecasts to improve to enhance the precision of the carbon intensity forecast. (iv) Improving the state-of-the-art.
+(v) Improving the state-of-the-art.
 We compare CarbonCast to stateof-the-art methods, as well as other baselines.
-When averaged over 96 hours, CarbonCast using direct (resp. lifecycle) emission factors has a MAPE of 9.96% (resp.
-8.63%) across all the regions.
-Carbon-Cast also reduces the forecasting MAPE by 14.38% (resp.
-11.91%) over the current state-of-the-art across all the considered regions. (v) Open source tool.
-Energy research in diverse areas from buildings to data centers requires longer-range location-dependent predictions of carbon intensity.
-Both the code and data of CarbonCast are available to the public, and it is the first open-source tool for multi-day predictions of carbon intensity.
+When averaged over 96 hours, CarbonCast using direct (resp. lifecycle) emission factors has a MAPE of 9.78% (resp.
+8.38%) across all the regions.
+CarbonCast also reduces the forecasting MAPE by 9.96% (resp.
+8.91%) over the current state-of-the-art across all the considered regions.

+(vi) Open source tool.
+Energy research in diverse areas, from buildings to data centers, requires longer-range location-dependent predictions of carbon intensity.
+Both the code and data of CarbonCast are available to the public, and it is the first open-source tool2 for multi-day predictions of carbon intensity.
+We hope that our tool will be used by the community in energy research projects that rely on such predictions.

 Roadmap.
 The rest of this paper is as follows: Section 2 discusses the background.
 Section 3 explains the CarbonCast system design.
 Section 4 experimentally evaluates the accuracy, robustness, and runtime of our approach and also analyzes which factors are important in predicting the grid carbon intensity.
-Section 5 discusses the related work and Section 6 concludes the paper.
+Section 5 talks about the compatible nature of CarbonCast and justifies why CarbonCast provides average carbon intensity forecasts.
+Section 6 discusses the related work, and Section 7 concludes the paper.